sento documentation

 The

-and performs resource initialization when this transition occurs. - The second block logs the transition fromactive
+idletoactiveand performs resource initialization when this transition occurs. - The second block logs the transition fromactivetocompletedand performs cleanup.Notes

 Utilize the

-operates smoothly and predictably through defined state changes.
-Adjust the body of transitions to align with the goals and behavior of yourFSM
+on-transitionmacro to effectively manage and isolate logic specific to state transitions, ensuring that yourFSMoperates smoothly and predictably through defined state changes.
+Adjust the body of transitions to align with the goals and behavior of yourFSMsystem.

 [variable] *RECEIVED-EVENT* NIL